Permanental Analog of the Rank-Nullity Theorem for Symmetric Matrices: Preliminaries

 Then \( b_0 = 1 \), and for \( 1 \leq i \leq n \),

 where the sum is over all principal \( i \times i \) submatrices of \( A \). \end{lemma}

-Interestingly, for the adjacency matrix of a signed graph $G_{\sigma}$, the coefficients $b_i$ can be expressed in terms of Sachs subgraphs. \emph{Sachs subgraph} is a subgraph in which every connected component is either an edge or a cycle.
-For both unsigned and signed graphs, the coefficients of the permanental polynomial can be expressed using sums over Sachs subgraphs, as shown below.
+Interestingly, for the adjacency matrix of a signed graph $G_{\sigma}$, the coefficients $b_i$ can be expressed in terms of Sachs subgraphs.
+A \emph{Sachs subgraph} is a subgraph in which every connected component is either an edge or a cycle (a loop counts as a $1$-cycle when diagonal entries are allowed).
+For signed graphs, the signed adjacency matrix has zero diagonal, so loops do not arise.
+The coefficients of the permanental polynomial are therefore given by sums over Sachs subgraphs, as shown below.

 \begin{lemma}[\cite{tang2022permanental}] Let \( A_\sigma \) be the signed adjacency matrix of a signed graph \( G_\sigma \) on \( n \) vertices, and let